pavelzw/moderner-cv/README.md

 ### Image

-To add an image to your curriculum vitae, you can a path to that image to the `image-path` parameter (the path should be from the root of your project and start with a `/`).
+To add an image to your curriculum vitae, you can pass an [image](https://typst.app/docs/reference/visualize/image/) to the `image` parameter.
 Here are the additional parameters:

-- `image-height`: size of the image
 - `image-frame-stroke`: stroke of the frame.
 By default is 1pt + the main of the file.
 Can be any stroke value.
 Set to `none` to remove the frame.

 ## Examples